 Cactus or cacti are succulents but here is the thing, not all succulents are cactus.

-Cactus plants are very versatile and can make a wonderful addition to any garden or container garden.
+Cactus plants are very versatile and can make a wonderful addition to any outdoor garden or container garden.
 They can cope with stifling heat and even with freezing cold temperatures.
-There are a lot of things to learn about growing cactus and there are some cactus which are easier to grow than others.
+There are a lot of things to learn about growing cactus and some cactus which are easier to grow than others.

-Watering Cactus in the Garden
+Watering Cactus In The Garden

 Watering Container Grown Cactus

 When planting cactus, it is important not to place plants too close together.
 The root system of a cactus is very spread out and close to the surface.
 If you place a cactus plant too close to another, you risk stunted growth and poor plant quality.
 Plants will compete for any water which is available.

 It is often thought that cactus grow in sand but this is not true.
 Cactus grow in a mixture of sand and soil.
-Often, they grow in very poor quality soil, but as they grow very slowly, soil quality is not that important.
+Often, they grow in very poor quality soil, but as they grow slowly, soil quality is not that important.

-Planting Cactus in a Container
+Planting Cactus In A Container